Medical

 Develop a Team

 Having a team on your side is the key to doing well mentally and physicaly with HSP.
-Engaging with family and friends are valuable, and so is your medical team.
-Part of your medical care team could include having a Primary Care doctor, a Neurologist, a Physiatrist or a Physical Medicine and Rehabilitation Specialist, a Neuro Physical Therapist, an Occcupational Therapist, a nutritionist, and perhaps even an acupuncturist.
-Having someone for your mental health is also a great resourse - though it's difficult to find someone who knows how to counsel for neurodegenerative diseases.
-Perhaps one of your specialists on your team knows of specific people to refer for help.
+While engaging with family and friends are valuable, so are your relationships with your medical team.
+Part of your medical care team could include having a Primary Care doctor, a Neurologist, a Physiatrist or a Physical Medicine and Rehabilitation Specialist, a Spasticity Specialist, a Neuro Physical Therapist, an Occcupational Therapist, a nutritionist, and perhaps even an acupuncturist and massage therapist.
+Having someone for your mental health is also a great resourse.
+It can be difficult to find someone who knows how to counsel for 'neurodegenerative diseases' especially if you have Rula with Covered California-this is not a therapy category.
+Perhaps one of your specialists on your team knows of specific therapists for help.
+Something designed to improve your resilience skills independantly, and it's free, is at Dovetail Learning.
+They teach 6 skills including breathing mindfully, letting go, finding gratitude etc. to help ground yourself and strengthen your well being and resilience.

 Visit a Physiatrist